kletobias/p2022/_projects/deep-dive-tabular-data-pt-2.md

 To answer this question, an experiment is conducted where 1000 `DecisionTreeRegressor` estimators are trained and the `feature_importances_` method is used to get and log the feature importance score for each feature during each of the 1000 samples.
-The results are then averaged and the standard deviation is calculated for each feature over the 2000 samples.
+The results are then averaged, and the standard deviation calculated for each feature over the 2000 samples.

 With the results, one can answer the research question of whether the `feature_importances_` method itself is prone to generating inconsistent feature